 No matter what type of retail stores you own or manage – multi-site retail chains, big box stores, specialty retailers, grocery stores, or wholesale clubs – even the smallest of fires in one of these facilities can injure people and cause tremendous damage to inventory and the building.
-Practicing fire safety in retail stores can be challenging, but your staff can help keep up with safety practices by utilizing our retail fire inspection checklist.
+Practicing fire safety in retail stores can be challenging, but your staff can help keep up with safety practices by using our retail fire inspection checklist.
 It also readies your business for store inspections.

 - Training staff on daily fire prevention practices and enforcing fire safety rules with a retail store daily checklist.

 - Designating specific employees to manage internal fire safety and fire protection systems inspections.

 The easiest way to implement routine store inspections and ensure your fire safety is up to code is by using a checklist.
 AIE’s printable Retail Fire Inspection Checklist will help your employees perform the proper fire prevention and life safety inspections at each location.
 The checklist also aids in code compliance and passing unannounced fire inspections

 Commercial Fire Inspection Checklist for Life Safety Equipment & Systems